Thar-Allah Headquarters: Commanders

-Officially, the commander of the Islamic Revolutionary Guards Corps also retains the direct command of the Thar-Allah Headquarters.
+Officially, the Commander of the Islamic Revolutionary Guards Corps also retains the direct command of the Thar-Allah Headquarters.
 The Headquarters, however, has a deputy commander in charge of day-to-day operations.
 Since the establishment of the Headquarters, the executive command has been held by six individuals:

+Iran–Israel war

+On 23 June 2025 the Israel Defense Forces spokesman announced that the headquarters of Thar-Allah in Tehran was bombed by Israeli fighter planes.